JosephWee/Tic-Tac-Toe/README.md

 - https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-reserved-and-well-known-properties?view=vs-2022

 ### BlazorServerApp
-#### appsettings.json
+#### TicTacToe WebApi Endpoint

-Replace the `TicTacToeWebApi` endpoint in the `appsettings.json` file with the actual endpoint of the TicTacToe Web API.
-The baseaddress can be found in the `launchsettings.json` file found at `\WebApi\Properties`.
+To make it easier to switch between the different Visual Studios Debugging Profiles the TicTacToe WebApi Endpoints are now stored as an Environmental Variable `TicTacToeWebApiEndPoint` in the `\BlazorServerApp\Properties\launchsettings.json`.

 ### Running the code
+#### Running the code with Docker

+Docker Compose is the recommended way to Run/Debug the project as Docker-Compose will start the WebAPI and BlazorServerApp services in the right order.

+To run the code with Docker-Compose you need the following installed:
+- Visual Studio Community 2022 or Visual Studio Professional 2022
+- Docker Desktop
+- Docker Compose
+- PostgreSQL
+- pgAdmin (Optional)

+Once you have cloned the code into your local development machine, open it with Visual Studio 2022.

+Right-Click on the `docker-compose` solution folder and select `Set as Startup Project` from the context menu.

+Then click on the green play button that says `Docker Compose` near the top.

-To run the code, make sure you start the `WebApi` project before starting the `BlazorServerApp` project.
+To run the code using other Debugging Profiles, make sure you start the `WebApi` project before starting the `BlazorServerApp` project.

 ## Notes
 As previously mentioned, the purpose of this project is for learning about ML(Machine Learning).